 There will be occasions when students wish to change subjects.
 Year 11 will have one opportunity to change courses.
 This will be early in Term 1 (approximately Week 3).
-The process will be advertised to students at Assembly and on the TV screens located around the school.
+The process will be advertised to students at Assembly and on their year group Google Classroom.
 Forms will be available from the Front Office or Deputy Principal.
 Any course changes will be done on a first in, best-dressed basis.